 Unit 2: Performance as Dialogue

-This unit focusses on how the work you make and the performance language you use can be understood and further developed.
+This unit focusses on how the work you make together and the performance language you use can be understood and further developed.
 To do this the unit looks into how the work you are making is likely be encountered interpreted and understood by an audience, viewer or participants.
 Throughout the unit you are asked to present proposals for performance-based projects; these may be presentations of performance fragments or short form experimental works.
 Your critical position, as a practitioner, and your developing concerns are expanded on through a deeper engagement with research or practice enquiry.
 The proposals that you conceive and develop through this unit will be further explored or realised in the final unit.

-Through a programme of studio critiques you will be supported in an interrogation of how you and your peers, as well as more established artists, communicate ideas and elicit emotional responses.
+Through a programme of studio critiques, you will be supported in an interrogation of how you and your peers, as well as more established artists, communicate ideas and elicit emotional responses.

 Unit 3: Independent Project